4 Best UV Laser Engravers 2026: Tested and Ranked

 | Clear acrylic cutting | Cannot | Excellent | Limited | Good per watt |

 UV is not a general-purpose upgrade.
 For wood, leather, dark acrylic, and production cutting, diode or CO2 is faster and lower cost.
 UV is a specialist for glass, crystal, and heat-sensitive plastics.
+For the best machines in those alternative categories, see our best laser engravers of 2026 guide and our best CO2 laser engraver guide.
+For the related decision between UV and fiber for drinkware businesses — where glass tumblers are common — our best laser engraver for tumblers guide covers how each technology handles coated and glass drinkware side by side.

 The 3 Best UV Laser Engravers of 2026